 - Speaking to your usual pharmacy

-Should you have any queries regarding your medication please contact Jackie our Medicine Manager who will be happy to help you.
+Should you have any queries regarding your medication please contact the surgery.

 Written Prescription Requests